 I blocked tickets online, and now I can’t get back to them.
 What happened?

 If you block tickets and then leave that page to check the seating chart on our website, you will not be able to get back to those seats.
 They will be blocked for 20 minutes.
-Next time, view the seating chart without getting out of the program, by clicking where it says, “click here to refer to seating map.”
+Next time, view the seating chart without getting out of the program, by clicking where it says, “Full View Map.”

 Can I order season tickets or purchase flex passes online?